encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 Otherwise, problems might occur later when trying to parse the benchmark data.

 For easy parsing and processing, we provide scripts.
+They assume that the aforementioned benchmarks were executed completely, if this is not the case, you may get a missing file error.
 Proceed as follows:
 ```sh
 cd ../../evaluation_scripts